Step 4: Submit Funding Requests

 Once you select the most cost-effective method of providing the requested services, you will then submit the FCC Form 466 (Funding Request and Certification Form).
 The FCC Form 466 provides information to USAC about the type of service(s) ordered, rates, service provider, and date of service provider selection.
 It also certifies that the bid you selected was the most cost-effective bid that you received.
 You must use one FCC Form 466 for each service/circuit.

-On the FCC Form 466, you may request Telecom Program support based on the difference between the cost for services at the HCP’s location and what the same service would cost in a city with a population of 50,000 or more in the your site’s state.
+On the FCC Form 466, you may request Telecom Program support based on the difference between the cost for services at the HCP’s location and what the same service would cost in a city with a population of 50,000 or more in the site’s state.

 Program rules prohibit duplicative funding for the same service for the same sites from more than one FCC program.
 This includes the RHC programs (HCF and Telecom), the COVID-19 Telehealth Program and the Connected Care Pilot Program.